 The audit work of the impact area ensures, in material respects, that the state budget is complied with and that the state’s financial management has effective internal control.
-From 2020 onwards, we apply a new procedure in the audit of the lawfulness of the state’s financial management and compliance with the budget.
+Starting from 2020, we have applied a new procedure in the audit of the lawfulness of the state’s financial management and compliance with the budget.
 This applies particularly to the financial audit conducted in the impact area.

-In its financial audits, the National Audit Office verifies the reliability and usability of information on central government finances and the realization of good governance.
-Reliable information on central government finances and the state’s financial position contribute to sustainable central government finances.
+In its financial audits, the National Audit Office verifies the reliability and usability of the information on central government finances, and the realization of good governance.
+Reliable information on central government finances and the state’s financial position contribute to sustainable public finances.
 The NAOF’s core expertise and the related insight are formed in connection with and on the basis of auditing.
-The NAOF supports reforms and changes in public administration with its expertise both during audits and in governance development projects, and through opinions, articles, and other interaction.
+The NAOF supports the reforms and changes of public sector activities both during audits and in projects for the development of public administration through its expertise and also through speeches, articles, and interaction.

-The audit questions that are the most essential in the audit of compliance with the budget will be audited in a centralized manner during the planning period.
-The criteria for the centralized audit will be defined in such a manner that they are uniform for all accounting offices.
-We will utilize data analytics in the audit, and we will not make any limitations specific for certain accounting offices.
+During the planning period, we will audit the audit questions that are the most essential in the audit of compliance with the budget in a centralized manner.
+The audit criteria will be defined in such a manner that they are uniform for all accounting offices, and the audits will utilize data analytics.
+We will not make any limitations specific for certain accounting offices in the audits.
 In addition to the centralized audit of compliance with the budget, we will take into account the special characteristics of each government agency in the implementation of and compliance with the budget.

 The audit of common information flows in the state’s financial management has also been centralized in material respects.
-The aim is to conduct the audit of these information flows in a centralized manner in material respects until the transaction audit required.
-The controls related to shared processes will be tested both in the audit of the service centre and in government agencies.
-We will not make any limitations specific for certain accounting offices in the audit.
+The aim is to conduct the audit of these information flows in a centralized manner in material respects up until the transaction audits required.
+The controls related to shared processes will be tested both in the audit of the service centre and in the government agencies.
+We will not make any limitations specific for certain accounting offices in the audits.

 Data analytics will be developed to meet the needs of audit work in close cooperation with the development of audit methods and the organization of audits.
 The reorganization of audits contributes to efficient integration of the benefits of data analytics with our procedures.
-The methodology based on financial audit standards also works very well with financial audits conducted using data analytics.
+The methodology according to the financial audit standards works very well with financial audits conducted using data analytics.

 Common information flows in the management of central government finances

-The audit of the shared processes is planned on the basis of materiality and risk in such a manner that the audit can efficiently address the identified risks and thereby ensure that the processes and the information systems used in them comply with the rules and that the internal control related to final accounts information is appropriate and adequate.
+The financial audit of the shared processes is planned on the basis of materiality and risk in such a manner that the audit can efficiently address the identified risks and thereby ensure that the processes and the information systems used in them comply with legislation and that the internal control of the information in the final accounts is appropriate and adequate.
 Audits targeted at the shared processes reduce the audit risk involved in the opinions given in the financial audit reports of the service centre and the accounting offices that are its customers.

-In the planning period, the audit of the shared processes will be developed in the audit team for shared processes and in a separate financial audit development project.
-This requires continuous renewal of the procedures applied in financial audits.
+In the planning period, the financial audit of the shared processes will be developed in the audit team for shared processes and in a separate financial audit development project.
+This requires continuous renewal of the procedures applied in financial audit.

-Reliability of central-government-level information and improvement of State Group information
+Reliability of central-government-level information and improvement of the State Group information

 The final accounts of accounting offices have been audited annually in financial audits.
 During the planning period, the audit work will continue to be performed without any limitations per accounting office, but the organization and implementation of the audits will be developed.
 The audits will be conducted to a greater extent from the perspective of central government final accounts.
 The targeting of audits will be strongly based on materiality and risk.

 No consolidated accounts are prepared for the State Group.
-Internal transactions of different central government actors are material.
-They include transactions between government agencies and also between central government and entities controlled by it.
+However, internal transactions of different central government actors are material.
+They include transactions between government agencies and also between the state and the entities controlled by it.
 During the planning period, the National Audit Office will, in a manner appropriate to its role, support projects related to the improvement of State Group information and also prepare to audit this information.
 Uniform financial information on the State Group would contribute to the improvement of the overall operational management as well.

 Compliance with the state budget